-At Shopify Builder, we do not just help our customers create a successful website.
+At Eastside Co, we do not just help our customers create a successful website.
 We help them create a successful business.
 Many of our ecommerce clients ask for our advice on how to use AdRoll effectively to build a great banner campaign and increase their conversion rate.
 Of course we are more than happy to help and share our extensive marketing knowledge with them.
 Therefore we came up with this useful guide on how to make the most of your AdRoll advertisements.

 Why is AdRoll so fantastic for ecommerce?